-Policy(s) Scope Categorisation in the initial screening Comments and Recommendations Area: Agenda for ing Growth DM1.
-Development within settlements central to delivering the Spatial Strategy.
-This policy will define the types of development that will be acceptable within the Urban Boundaries of the Sub-Regional Centre and Service Centres and the Village Envelopes of the Principal Villages, as defined on the Proposals Map, including: Residential Employment Community Culture, leisure & tourism and; Retail The need for assessment by reference by other DM policies where relevant will be set out.
+Policy(s) Scope Categorisation in the initial screening Comments and Recommendations Area: Agenda for Manag DM1. ing Growth Development within settlements central to delivering the Spatial Strategy.
+Supports development within the urban boundaries of defined settlements.
 This has the potential to include settlements within close proximity to the prospective.
 This is judged to fall under category C/D See analysis in main report.
 Provision of Suitable Alternative Natural Greenspace (SANGS) would help avoid such impacts in combination with existing Green Infrastructure provision.
 The need for such space would need to be considered in the context of the proposed Regional Park.
 DM2.
-Developer Contributions This policy will set the requirement for developer contributions based on the implementation of standards set out in a Developer Contributions SPD. - This will allow for potential future changes to standards over the life of the plan without having to re-write the LDF Policy.
+Development on allocated sites Confirms support for proposals that conform with allocations and sets out some requirements for proposals.
+A1 DM3 Developer Contributions This policy will set the basis for securing developer contributions.
 This relates Developer Contributions and is judged to fall under category A1 The role of CIL and developer contributions may need to be reviewed if the SPA is designated.
-Area: Sustainable pment & Climate e DM3.
-Renewable Energy This policy will provide for the assessment of renewable and low carbon energy proposals and associated infrastructure both as standalone projects and where they form part of other proposals, including the retro-fitting of buildings, by reference to criteria including; Visual impacts, including specific reference to landscape character, heritage assets, and other relevant designations.
-Environmental impacts including specific reference to This policy includes consideration of ecological impact and is therefore considered to fall under category A1/A2
+Area: Sustainable opment & Climate e DM4.
+Renewable Energy This policy will provide for the assessment of renewable and low carbon energy proposals.
+This policy includes consideration of ecological impact and is therefore considered to fall under category A1/A2 DM5.
+Design Sets out detailed criteria against which developments will be assessed.
+This policy relates to criteria with which to assess proposals and is therefore considered to fall under category A1 DM6.
+Householder Development This policy will provide for the assessment of all forms of householder development that requiring planning permission This relates to criteria for assessment and will be further defined in a linked SPD.
+This is considered to fall under category A1/A5 DM7.
+Biodiverstiy and Green Infrastructure Sets out approach to protection of sites in line with the NPPF, including European sites.
+Policy falls under A2 Area: Natural & Built nment